Guide to Installing Windows on a Chromebook

 Random Thoughts

-Around 2023, for various奇妙 reasons, I decided to buy a Chromebook.
+Around 2023, for various reasons, I decided to buy a Chromebook.
 I remember the model clearly: HP Chromebook X360 11 G2 EE.
 It accompanied me through my last year of high school.
-Ah, how time flies.
+How time flies.

 Unfortunately, the countless failures of cloud PCs have already told us that the market for cloud computers is narrow.
 Even in Chromebook’s home country of the US, it faces confrontation from the two traditional players: Windows and macOS.
 ChromeOS almost seems like it’s become the equivalent of those children’s learning tablets.